QATAR - Energy & Mining

 The State of Qatar recognized the growing global demand for chemicals, polymers, and fertilizers, and the role its products can play in the marketplace.
-Through the creation of Muntajat, the State of Qatar has positioned its products to be more competitive in global markets through new more efficient processes.
-This will complement the fact that Qatar will invest around $25 billion up until 2020 in its chemicals and petrochemicals fields with an objective to support and further grow the industry as indicated by the Minister of Industry and Energy.
+Through the creation of Muntajat, the State of Qatar has positioned its products to be more competitive on global markets, through new efficiencies and scale.
+This will complement the fact that Qatar will invest around $25 billion up until 2020 in its chemicals and petrochemicals fields with an objective to support and further grow the industry, as indicated by the Minister of Industry and Energy.

-Since the consolidation effort began in early 2013, Muntajat has implemented a plan that makes the transition process as smooth and seamless as possible for customers.
+Since the consolidation effort began early this year, Muntajat has implemented a plan that makes the transition process as smooth and seamless as possible for the customers.
 In addition to reaching out to individual customers to inform them about the transitions, Muntajat has welcomed into its team many of the employees of the marketing and sales departments of the producing entities.
-These employees, who have developed strong relationships with customers, will continue to serve the clients, bringing about a smoother transition than one of a traditional newly established company.
+These employees, who have developed strong relationships with customers, will continue to serve the clients, thus resulting in a smoother transition than one of a traditional newly established company.

-The market for chemical and petrochemical products is global by nature, and nowhere is the growth faster than in Asia.
-To meet global demand and regional specificities, Muntajat is in the process of establishing a network of offices in key markets with a focus on Asia, including four offices in China and India alone, in addition to offices in Europe, the US, Latin America, South Africa, and around the Middle East and North Africa.
+The market for chemical and petrochemical products is global by nature; nowhere is the growth faster than in Asia.
+To meet global demand and regional specificities, Muntajat is in the process of establishing a network of offices in key markets with a focus on Asia, including four offices in China and India alone, in addition to offices in Europe, the US and Latin America, South Africa, and around the Middle East and North Africa.

 With a current export portfolio of 10 million tons per annum of chemicals and petrochemicals and an investment plan of $25 billion up until 2020, Qatar has positioned itself as one of the world’s rising chemical and petrochemical hubs.
 The establishment of Muntajat grants Qatar a more competitive position through new efficiencies and scale.